mindaugasPak/react-redux-card-game/README.md

-React with Redux -- Card Game
+React with Redux -- Card Game (WIP)
 =============================

 In order to develop my abstract thinking I figured it would be cool to make a game.